fungenomics/cytobox/README.md

 # cytobox: README
-Kleinman Lab toolkit for analyzing single cell RNA-seq data.
+A toolkit for analyzing single cell RNA-seq data created by the Kleinman Lab.
 The legacy package, which is no longer being developed, is available at https://github.com/sjessa/cytobox/

 ## Installation